What are pressure injuries?

 What causes them?

-- Sliding down in a bed or chair, which can cause the skin to fold over itself (shear force).
+- Sliding down in a bed or chair (shear force).

-- Being pulled across bed sheets or other surfaces, which can cause friction burns.
+- Being pulled across bed sheets or other surfaces (friction).

 - Excess moisture, such as from sweat, urine, or feces.
 Skin that is often wet is more likely to break down and form pressure injuries.